elvischiwota/Docker-AWS-ECS-Github-Actions-CI-CD/README.md

 a.
 Log in to Docker Hub. <br>
 b.
 Create a public repository for example yourname/flask-welcome <br>
 c.
 Go to Account Settings → Security → New Access Token. <br>
 d.
-Save your username and the access token — they’ll be used in GitHub secrets. <br>
+Save your username and the access token — they will be used in GitHub secrets. <br>

 ## Step 2: Configure GitHub Environment & Secrets
 a.
 Go to your repository’s Settings → Environments. <br>